CiscoDevNet/ansible-pyats/README.md

 ansible-genie is a implementation of the [pyATS](https://developer.cisco.com/pyats/) network testing framework in an Ansible role.
 It contains tasks and filters to:
 * Run a command and get structured output
-* "snapshot" the output of a command and save that to a file
+* "snapshot" the output of a command and save it to a file
 * Compare the current output of a command to a previous "snapshot"

 In addition to tasks to accomplish these things, `ansible-pyats` contains to filters: